JhonHawk/nx-angular-base-frontend-2025/docs/DEVELOPMENT_GUIDE.md

 ## Summary

-This comprehensive development guide provides all essential patterns for successful development in the ORCA SNS Frontend Web monorepo:
+This comprehensive development guide provides all essential patterns for successful development in the Angular Base Frontend Template monorepo:

 ### Key Achievements
 - **Consolidated Architecture**: Single barrel file with 90% reduction in complexity